-Equitable access to parks is crucial for ensuring that all residents can enjoy the benefits of parks.
+Equitable access to parks is crucial for ensuring that all residents can enjoy their benefits.
 The primary way in which people access and move around parks is using The City's extensive pathway and trail system.
-Accessibility needs to be considered under different contexts as universal access to all parks is not feasible and context specific based on the park type and function, for example natural areas.
+Accessibility needs to be considered under different contexts as universal access to all parks is not feasible and context-specific based on the park type and function, for example natural areas.